 Myth: Treeless saddles are more comfortable for the horse.

 The bars of a properly fitting western saddle distributes the rider’s weight and the pull of the cinch over a large area.
 This results in less pressure (pounds per square inch) than an English saddle, treeless saddle or a bareback rider.
-Especially for long rides and heavier riders, a good fitting tree will benefit the horse.
+Especially for faster riding, longer rides and heavier riders, a good fitting tree will benefit the horse.